scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 -----------------------------------

 This classic example of hand-written text recognition is well suited as a lightweight test when developing on FEDn in pseudo-distributed mode.
-A normal high-end laptop or a workstation should be able to sustain a few clients.
+A normal high-end laptop or a workstation (CPU only or GPU) should be able to sustain a few clients.
 The example automates the partitioning of data and deployment of a variable number of clients on a single host.
 We here assume working experience with containers, Docker and docker-compose.